dianna-SE/music-app-demo/README.md

 # MUSE | Music Player Application

+#This is a demonstration repository as the original repository is private due to vulnerable access to authorization keys and for security concerns).
+If you would like to see the full repository, contact me at diannapham.se@gmail.com and I will provide an invitation link to the repository.

 <!-- PROJECT LOGO -->
 <br />
 MUSE - music player application that lets users play 30 second previews of their favorite songs using Spotify API integration.
 Search for your favorite artists, tracks, or albums.